What is the FAMILEE Mentoring Program?

-- Mentees should be first-year or transfer students (first year on campus) on the UConn-Storrs campus.
+- Mentees should be first-year/second-year or transfer students on the UConn-Storrs campus.

-- Mentors should want to make the most of their first year on campus, and should believe that a mentoring program could contribute to their experience.
+- Mentees should want to make the most of their first year on campus, and should believe that a mentoring program could contribute to their experience.

 - While no member of the FAMILEE Mentoring Program is required to identify with (or disclose) LGBTQIA+ identity, an interest in discussing/attending programs related to the LGBTQIA+ community will be important, as this mentoring program is centered around the LGBTQIA+ student experience.

 How will I be matched with a mentor/mentee?

 Mentors and mentees are paired after Mentor Applications and Mentee Interest Forms have been reviewed, usually this occurs in late August before the start of the academic year.
-The FAMILEE mentoring program advisors identify points of correlation between applicants to best match areas of support that mentors can provide to each mentee.
+The FAMILEE mentoring program identifies points of correlation between applicants to best match areas of support that mentors can provide to each mentee.
 Mentors may also participate in the matching process.
 Mentors are selected to provide mentees with the opportunity to develop an ongoing relationship that promotes personal growth, retention, and that may potentially continue beyond the time span of the program.